jincheng9/jincheng9.github.io/_posts/2015-05-31-read-local-file-using-javascript.md

 * How to read the local real-time result?

 The real-time result is stored in a file "data.txt".
 So I need to use javascript to read the data in "data.txt".
 But when I searched on how to use javascript to read data from file, I was a little surprised.
 Because javascript does not have file reading methods like C++, Python, PHP.
 The reason is that javascript does not have access to the user's file system due to security reasons.
 And the javascript method FileReader is only for files manually selected by the user.
-However, I want to use javascript to automatically read "data.txt" every 20 minutes without manually selection.
+However, I want to use javascript to automatically read "data.txt" every 30 minutes without manual selection.

 After doing some search, I found my requirement can be done using javascript XMLHttpRequest() class.
 The idea is as follows: although we cannot read local data, we can read data from webserver.
 So we can set up a local webserver, and then read data via